What to expect from our walks

 Q. When do Sweeney Todd walks take place?

-A. Every three weeks on a Friday but please check booking calendar for all available dates click on Sweeney Todd on booking page calendar will appear below.
+A. Every month on a Friday but please check booking calendar for all available dates click on Sweeney Todd on booking page calendar will appear below.

 Q. How do I check for available dates?

-A. Go to booking page click on book button for walk you require and the booking calendar will be on the right at the bottom of the page.
+A. Go to booking page click on the book button for walk you require and the booking calendar will be on the right at the bottom of the page.

 Q. How do I book a private walk?